 As a manager, it is essential that you use the language of finance and accounting effectively.

-Using lectures, worked examples, and class discussions drawn from real-life business experiences, this programme demystifies the language of finance and accounting for managers with very little or no prior knowledge of the subjects.
+This highly interactive programme uses live sessions, worked examples, breakout sessions and small group work drawn from real-life business experiences, to demystify the language of finance and accounting for managers with very little or no prior knowledge of the subjects.

 It has been a while since I’ve attended a proper university-type course and attending this programme in Cambridge brought some memories from back then.
 I thought both lecturers were excellent and I picked up some useful information and got myself re-engaged with this type of material. ”